openZH/startercode-generator_openZH/README.md

 -   In your GitHub account go to `Settings > Secrets` and create a new secret by clicking `New repository secret`.
     -   Set the name to `PAT` and paste the token you just copied.
 If you name your secret differently you need to adapt the workflow file accordingly.
 -   Manually trigger the GitHub Action workflow and check the results.
--   Do not forget to add a licence to your second repo.
+-   Do not forget to add a license to your second repo.

 ## Good to know